-We will consider how collections and curatorial practice influences how objects should be preserved and conserved, displayed, interpreted, and in some cases, repatriated.
+We will consider how collections and curatorial practice influences how objects should be preserved and conserved, displayed and interpreted.

 We will focus on the Royal Albert Memorial Museum in Exeter as a stepping off point on an historical and geographic journey that has implications for the way we see the world today.
 The museum was founded in 1868 during the period of British colonial expansion and so has chronicled in its collections the journey of the rise and decline of the empire.